Electric car market statistics

 How many electric vehicles have been sold in the UK?

 Monthly figures published by the Society of Motor Manufacturers and Traders (SMMT) show that electric car sales in the UK have risen dramatically during the past two years.
-While only around 500 electric cars were registered per month during the first half of 2014, this has now risen to an average of around 2,400 per month during 2015 - with 2016 significantly outperforming the previous year so far at an average of around 3,100 per month.
-As a percentage of new car registrations, electric cars now represent around 1.4% of the total new car market in the UK.
+While only around 500 electric cars were registered per month during the first half of 2014, this has now risen to an average of around 2,400 per month during 2015 - with 2016 significantly outperforming the previous year so far.
+The first half of 2016 has out sold the same period in 2015 by more than 30%, with 19,252 Plug-in Car Grant eligible vehicles registered already.
+As a percentage of new car registrations, electric cars now represent around 1.3% of the total new car market in the UK.

 Taken together with the fact that a significant number of electric cars and vans which are not eligible for the grant schemes have also been registered, the total UK light-duty electric fleet is 80,000 electric vehicles strong.